AmirSabzalipour/my-portfolio/README.md

 ### Computational Research on Materials

 - **Postdoctoral Researcher**
-  - *University of Antwerp, Antwerp, Belgium*
-  - October 2021 - January 2023
+  - *University of Antwerp, Antwerp, Belgium, October 2021 - January 2023*
     - Responsibilities:
     - Investigation of the effect of magnetic defects on topological materials' electronic properties.
     - Designing topological heterostructures with the aim of minimizing electrical energy losses.
     - Modeling and simulation of electrical resistivity at the micron and nanometer scales in Python.